dendronhq/dendron-site/vault/dendron.topic.publishing.azure-staticwebapp.md

         azure_static_web_apps_api_token: '$(web-app-token)'
     ```
     It uses a builder called `Oryx` to automatically detect the project type (via package.json) and calls `npm run build` automatically.
 I only provided the basic options, if you want, you can override this.
 1. Set up the web-app-token.
 Edit the pipeline on the DevOps site.
-Select "Variables" and create a new secret variable called `web-app-token.
+Select "Variables" and create a new secret variable called `web-app-token`.
 Paste the token you copied earlier.
 1. Run the pipeline.
 Your site should now **publically (!)** be available.
 Let's fix that....

 ### Securing Access